 Conversion price and value are another couple which can be understood with comparison.
 Conversion price refers to the price paid by a convertible company to convert its bonds into shares per share.
 And conversion value means one risk of forced back to sell, the higher the value of the convertible bond, the higher the risk of forced resale, and the weaker the positive correlation between the convertible bond and the underlying stock price.

+(figure six)

-(figure 1.3)
+(figure seven)

 According to the figure 1.3, conversion value has the same trend with VWAP, because VWAP and conversion value all represent kinds of risk but VWAP means the price that market can tolerant and conversion value represent the risk that is forced back to sell.
 From this table, in 19th March 2015, there is the highest risk of back to sell in convertible bond market, it means buy one convertible bond should get more profit to cover the risk.
 However, the convertible price of the convertible bond market is not really optimistic.
 Which can also be seen in Volume table.
 People may face to high risk without considerable margin, so the market heated but not enough.